microsoft/vscode-azurearmtools/README.md

 By default, the extension recognizes a .json or .jsonc file as a deployment template file based on the \$schema specified in the file (for instance, `https://schema.management.azure.com/schemas/2018-05-01/deploymentTemplate.json#`) and will switch the editor language to "Azure Resource Manager Template" automatically.
 If you do not want that behavior, you can set the `azureResourceManagerTools.autoDetectJsonTemplates` setting to false and use the below methods to determine which files to treat as deployment templates.

-Besides automatic detection, you can also use the `files.associations` setting to set up your own specific mappings based on specific files paths or patterns to mark them as deployment templates, e.g.
+Besides automatic detection, you can also use the `files.associations` setting to set up your own specific associations based on specific files paths or patterns to mark them as deployment templates, e.g.

 ```json
 "files.associations": {